-Floating Playaways are a collection of Playaways (audiobooks in a self-contained player about the size of a deck of cards) that 'float' from library to library, eliminating the need to return them to the lending library.
+Floating Playaways are a collection of devices (self-contained audiobook players, video players and learning tablets) that 'float' from library to library, eliminating the need to return them to the lending library.
 For the floating process to work, holders of Floating Playaways MUST be represented in Kansas Main; however, local libraries have options about placing records for them in their local catalog.
-Eight libraries (the State Library, plus one library in each regional system) received a starter collection of Playaways, but the Playaways are now being distributed across the state via ILL.

 How to get Floating Playaways into your library

 You can find all of the Floating Playaways available by searching in the Kansas Main Catalog for ‘floating playaway’ in All Headings or Notes.
+Add keywords from the author and/or title to narrow the search.
 Create an ILL request; when the lender answers SHIPPED, the holder on Kansas Main changes to your library.
 These requests can be at the behest of a local user or you can just create a bunch to get them into your library.

 What to do with Floating Playaways in your library